ingridstevens/lawyer/README.md

 ![German Lawyer](/img/german-law.jpeg)

+# Evaluation
+I took the [list of FAQs from the German Federal Foreign Office website](https://www.auswaertiges-amt.de/en/visa-service/buergerservice/faq/-/606852?openAccordionId=item-606664-0-panel) and used them to evaluate the model.

+There are two sets of questions, one is in questions.txt the other in questions_2.txt.

+They are both in English, but the laws are in German.
+This does not appear to be a problem.

 ## Overview

 This guide provides detailed instructions on setting up and running the German Residency Law Assistant project.
 Ensure you follow each step to have the necessary libraries installed and successfully execute the notebook.